 This common scam begins with a telemarketing call offering a discounted rate because the service technician is “in the neighborhood.”
 After gaining entry to your home, the scammers find various problems with the components of your HVAC system, including anything from outdated parts to toxic mold.

 The best way to avoid this scam is to schedule regular maintenance checkups with a reputable company like Jack Lehr, and not fall for the dangling discount carrot.
 Saving $50 today isn’t worth paying $300 tomorrow to fix what the shoddy discount service either missed or broke.
 You rely on your HVAC system to heat and cool your home, and improper care can cause you big bucks in the future.
-Doing your research on PA and NJ heating and cooling companies and scheduling a consultation may be more time consuming than letting the contractor “in the neighborhood” into your home, but it will assure better servicing and will usually save you more money in the long run.
+Doing your research on PA and NJ heating and cooling companies and scheduling a consultation may be more time consuming than letting the technician “in the neighborhood” into your home, but it will assure better servicing and will usually save you more money in the long run.

 ACHR reported that a popular scam this season is using the free inspection tactic to get inside the home and then condemning perfectly good equipment.
 A scammer will call your home insisting they are with XYZ Company and that it’s time for your “free” inspection.
 They will then perform a short inspection of your equipment, throw a bunch of HVAC technical lingo at you, and insist you get a replacement right away because repairs will cost you more money.